Also Known As

 Causes

-Caused by Strep zooepidemicus, Klebsiella, Salmonella, Influenza virus, viral arteritis, and equine infectious anemia, orchitis may result from ascending infection or hematogenous spread of a systemic infection.
+In addition to Strep zooepidemicus, Klebsiella, Salmonella, Influenza virus, viral arteritis, and equine infectious anemia can also lead to orchitis which may result from an ascending infection from the outside of the horse's body or a spread of a systemic internal infection.

 Orchitis may also be caused by testicular cord torsion resulting in interference with circulation and infarction of the testes.